Film Financing: How to Find the Right Partners and Make Sure You’re Protected

 “Studios need to [keep up] with the marketplace,” he added, mentioning the fact that Disney is so successful right now because it’s doing new and bigger things with the properties it owns and is now developing its digital platforms.
 “Some of the more traditional studios are playing catch-up.”

 “Return on Investment is the most important thing,” Ashok asserted.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!